 We hear from guests time and time again that one key detail is missing from the planning process and it's this: make a seating chart!
 While seating charts are common for the reception dinner, they are less common for the ceremony.
 Guests however love them, as it ensures your guests know there is a space saved for them and they’ll be with those they love too!
 A great idea is to have the seating chart on your wedding ceremony programs!

 There's nothing quite like a wedding video!
 While photos are magical and long-lasting, a video really brings the memory back to life in an instant.

 “We hired a videographer for our wedding & it's worth every penny to be able to relive the day anytime we want.”

 - Jackie White, GM of Hofmann Ranch, TX

 #6 - get creative with gifts

 While traditional wedding gifts and registries are wonderful to some, other couples don't want or need material items.
 Take a moment to think about what you really would like for wedding gifts.
-Would you prefer help with your honeymoon fund?
+Would you prefer some help with your honeymoon fund?
 With your backyard renovation?
 What about matching mountain bikes for newlywed adventures?
 The options are endless!
-If you truly don't want any gifts, choose a charity.
+If you truly don't want any wedding gifts, choose a charity.
 Jordyn, our Event Manager at Boulder Creek suggests requesting donations to a non-profit in lieu of receiving gifts.